Every movement begins with a story.

 When Dan raised concerns about a device defect that caused avoidable patient injury, he expected the truth to matter.

 Instead, his employer responded with lawyers, forced arbitration, and the silencing mechanisms of confidentiality and non-disclosure agreements.
-Fairness disappeared behind rules and procedure in a private forum the company chose, paid for, and required as a condition of employment.
+Fairness disappeared behind rules and procedures in a private forum the company chose, paid for, and required as a condition of employment.

 After prevailing in arbitration through false testimony about a known device defect capable of causing “very serious and life-threatening” injury, the company converted the private award into a public judgment in a federal court that acknowledged it lacked the power or discretion to review the facts.